 More than a quarter of a century ago, the National Advisory Commission on Civil Disorders warned that "[o]ur Nation is moving toward two societies, one black, one white-separate and unequal."
 Today, despite decades of effort and some genuine progress, racial separation and inequality have grown, not diminished.
 Nearly fifteen percent of America's population, or more than thirty-seven million Americans, live in poverty-the highest level since 1965.
 The figures are even worse for young people, our country's future.
 More than one in five children is born into poverty-two in three Hispanic children and nearly one out of every two African-American children.
 More than seventy five percent of this growing poverty population is concentrated in central cities and inner ring suburbs-living, not coincidentally, in the oldest and most dilapidated housing.
 The increasing urban isolation of a majority of the poor and many minorities is made worse by other rising poverty-related problems such as declining health, inadequate schools, and violent crime.

-Cisneros, Henry G.
+Henry G. Cisneros,

-"Focus on: Urban America Introduction,"
+Focus on: Urban America Introduction,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol12/iss1/2
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol12/iss1/2